Ice Cold Beer

 Ice Cold Beer is a mechanical arcade game released by Taito in 1983.
 The game is in a similar cabinet to an arcade video game, but where the screen would normally be there is a vertical wooden playfield dotted with holes.
-Two joysticks on the control panel control the height of the two ends of a metal bar that moves up and down the playfield, with a ball bearing rolling back and forth on the bar.
+Two joysticks on the control panel control the height of the two ends of a metal bar that moves up and down the playfield, with a bearing ball rolling back and forth on the bar.
 The playfield is an amber color, and the holes in the playfield are suggestive of bubbles rising in a mug of beer.

 The objective of the game is to use the two joysticks to tip the bar back and forth and maneuver the ball up to a specific lit hole on the playfield, while avoiding unlit holes.
 When the player deposits the ball in the lit hole, the ball and the bar return to the bottom of the playfield, and the next target hole is lit.
 The game begins with the bottom-most hole lit, and subsequent lit holes become more and more difficult to reach while avoiding unlit holes.
 There are also versions with a ticket dispenser.

 Taito also released a "family friendly" version of the game in 1984 entitled Zeke's Peak, where the artwork of bubbles rising in a mug of beer was replaced by a mountain-climbing theme.
 The main character is Zeke, the protagonist from Taito's earlier arcade game Zoo Keeper.

+Ice Cold Beer was designed by Keith Egging, who was VP of product development for Taito America.

+As of July 2024, Roddy "notroddy" Brown, who resides in Tampa, FL by way of Kitanakagusuku, Okinawa, Japan, holds the undisputed world records across all categories in Ice Cold Beer, including the most points in 15 minutes, the most points in an hour, and the highest overall score of 2,168,560.
+All three world records were broken at Transmission Arcade in Columbia, SC, on June 26 - 27 of the same year.

+Current World Records

+Note: Rows highlighted in yellow (#FFFF99) represent official world records recognized by Twin Galaxies.
+Additionally, only world records recognized by Twin Galaxies are considered official.